 Home to over 70 mammal species such as elephants, monkeys like Angola black, blue and white monkeys, leopards, chimpanzees, Rwenzori Otter among other many others that love the dense forests.
-The park also has rare species such as six endemic to the Albertine region and seven endemic to the Rwenzori region.
+The park also has rare species such as six endemics to the Albertine region and seven endemics to the Rwenzori region.
 Other unique animals are reptiles like the three horned chameleon.

 Lakes and Rivers.

 There are over 20 beautiful lakes within the mountain ranges, most of them can only be seen during the hikes as they are in hard-to-reach areas like Lake Bujuku that lies at the summit of a glacier-curved valley found in between the three peaks of Mount Stanley, Speke and Baker.
 The most accessible lake is Lake Mahoma which is 2651 meters above sea level.
 You can get to it when using the central circuit trail.
 The glaciers that melt flow down the mountain in large amounts forming River Nyamwamba that supplies water to the communities and also used to produce hydroelectricity.

 This is a historical site visited by the Bakonzopeople every 2nd of September annually in remembrance of their great King, the site holds the remains of first King of Rwenzururu kingdom and other prominent leaders like Isaiah Mukirania Kibanzanga whose efforts in saving the Bakonzo tribe from Batooro oppression is appreciated.

 What activities can you engage in while in Mount.
 Rwenzori National Park?